This Authentic Beef Tinga Recipe is made with chuck roast, olive oil, red onion, garlic, jalapeños, chipotle peppers, and diced tomatoes.

 - Chipotle pepper

-Cook in Slow Cooker/Pressure Cooker.
-Place chopped onion, minced garlic, chuck roast, jalapenos, chipotle pepper, diced tomatoes and water.
+- Cook in Slow Cooker/Pressure Cooker: Place chopped onion, minced garlic, chuck roast, jalapeños, chipotle pepper, diced tomatoes and water.
 For Slow Cooker: Cook on high for 4-5 hours or low for 7-8 hours.
 For Pressure Cooker: Pressure cook on high for 60 minutes.
 Quick release after.
+Continue to step 3.

 - Chuck roast: You will need a tough meat for this recipe that can be simmered for a long period of time.
 You can use other tough meats can be chuck eye, shoulder roast, shoulder steak, or another lean cut beef like top round roast or bottom round roast.
 All work perfectly fine for this recipe.